mikisvaz/rbbt/tutorial/install/index.md

 {% endhighlight %}

 Where 30 is the number of concurrent jobs to issue (I run this on a 31 core machine).
-Concurrent jobs will organize to produce these results in an orderly manner.
+Concurrent jobs will organize to build the necessary infrastructure in an orderly manner.

 ### Quick recipie